mala-project/mala/docs/source/basic_usage/trainingmodel.rst

             parameters.running.mini_batch_size = 40
             parameters.running.learning_rate = 0.00001
             parameters.running.trainingtype = "Adam"
+            parameters.verbosity = 1 # level of output; 1 is standard, 0 is low, 2 is debug.

 Here, we can see that the ``Parameters`` object contains multiple sub-objects dealing with the individual aspects of the workflow.
 In the first